Python3-Training/PyTrek/README.md

 -- Randall Nagy

 ### P.S
 Changed the official PyTrek number from 2020 to 9000 to better support age-nostic updates & enhancements.
+Same for the `Game` Class in PyTrek1.py

+To play PyTrek 9000:

+>>> from PyTrek import PyTrek1

+-will automaticall run this TUI universal.

 ## zSupport?